 Are there any other advantages?

-Industry analysts are not only there to support your customers’ critical decision making, they’re also there to support you: the technology provider.
-Analyst firms provide their technology provider customers with comprehensive, often 360° insight about customers, technologies, markets, competitors, target industries and business processes.
+Industry analysts are not only there to support your customers’ critical decision making, but they’re also there to support you: the technology provider.
+Analyst firms provide their technology provides customers with comprehensive, often 360° insight about customers, technologies, markets, competitors, target industries and business processes.
 The insight to be gained is ‘on demand’ by nature and, if well leveraged, will help you make superior decisions, regardless of how fast they follow one another.

 What is the best stage for any company to start working with analysts?